Accla/graphulo/README.md

 * SpRef -- use RemoteWriteIterator with rowRanges and colFilter to output results to another table.
 * SpAsgn -- unimplemented.
 * Apply -- use an iterator with the function to apply + RemoteWriteIterator.
-* Reduce -- use an iterator that does the reduction (say, count the number of columns in a row) and either send to client or to a RemoteWriteIterator.
+* Reduce -- use a RemoteWriteIterator's `reduce` function.

 ### Iterators